sirius-ms/sirius-docs.github.io/docs/_pages/account-and-license.md

 The FSU Jena maintains an allow list of academic/non-profit intuitions/organizations.
 However, such a list will never be complete.
 If your institution does not have access but you think it should, please send us an [email](mailto:sirius@uni-jena.de) with information about your institution that will allow us to assess the academic/non-profit status of your institution (e.g. official website).
-We will perform a manual validation and grant your institution access if it meets the academic/non-commercial license requirements.
+We will perform a manual validation and grant your institution access if it meets the academic license requirements.

 ### Non-academic users
 Please contact [Bright Giant](https://bright-giant.com/) by [email](mailto:info@bright-giant.com) for quotes and pricing.